citp/privacy-policy-historical/a/ad/adv/adverts.ie.md

-> *The following text is extracted and transformed from the adverts.ie privacy policy that was archived on 2018-10-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181009154941id_/https%3A//help.adverts.ie/hc/en-us/articles/360001288745-Privacy-Cookie-Policies%231) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the adverts.ie privacy policy that was archived on 2019-06-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190619182615id_/https%3A//help.adverts.ie/hc/en-us/articles/360001288745-Privacy-Cookie-Policies%231) for the most accurate reproduction.*

 # Privacy & Cookie Policies – Adverts

-Last updated on 17th May, 2018
+Last updated on 4th April, 2019

 ### Contents